Gaurav-Wankhede/AegisIDE/core/constitution/article-XII.md

 - New sessions: AI reads the 7 essential schemas automatically (automation files if present)
 - User types: `/next` (or AI auto-triggers it)
 - Workflow continues from exactly where you left off
+- AI reads the 8 essential schemas automatically (automation files if present)

 ### Session Continuity Framework
 **30-Hour Operation Authority**: